 What's inside this article

-Van Til argued that secular materialists are unable to live consistently with their basic beliefs about the world.
+Van Til argued that secular materialists are unable to live consistently with their own basic assumptions about the world.
 If everything is the product of meaningless random chance, if matter is all that exists and mind and truth are mere illusions, then nothing is knowable and nothing matters at all.

 This principle is borne out in every area of cultural endeavour: science, philosophy, the arts.
 And so it is with Interstellar, Christopher Nolan’s ambitious film about physics and metaphysics and humanity’s future among the stars.

 A story of hope